 When you’re moving around a lot (we’ve moved 4 times in 10 years of marriage), you have added stress with a child with a disability.
 I’m constantly worried that our next duty station may not have a good children’s hospital or private therapy services or an inclusive school for Troy.
 Although the military mission is always paramount in any move, EFMP takes a family’s documented needs into consideration.
 We’ve made a point of staying away from states that are known to do a poor job educating and employment individuals with intellectual disabilities.
 Read about EFMP here.

 I’m often asked how I survive with three kids, a husband in medical residency, and no family support.
 Our closest family members live 500 miles away, which is the closest we’ve lived to family since my husband enlisted at 18-years-old.
 The answer I give them is wine and my respite provider.
-Everyone who qualifies for EFMP is guaranteed a highly-qualified respite provider and 12 hours a month of free babysitting.
+Everyone who qualifies for EFMP is guaranteed a highly-qualified respite provider and 40 hours a month (in the Air Force) of free babysitting.
 This is my saving grace!
-It doesn’t sound like much, but when it’s free you take it.

 Our providers must have some professional connection to children with disabilities.
 We’ve had nurses, clinical psychologists, and teachers.
 The respite providers are constantly in training; learning the newest child care research and medical techniques.
 Their also highly compensated at a price I would never be able to afford.
 This ensure high quality care that I can depend on.
 I’m always free on a Saturday night!